Frequently asked questions about

 People who are ineligible for premium subsidies include:

 - Those whose incomes are too high for subsidies.
-There is normally a “subsidy cliff” at 400% of the poverty level, but that was eliminated for 2021 and 2022, under the American Rescue Plan.
-Unless Congress reauthorizes those provisions, the “cliff” will return in 2023.
+There is normally a “subsidy cliff” at 400% of the poverty level, but that cap has been eliminated through 2025, under the American Rescue Plan and Inflation Reduction Act.
+Unless Congress reauthorizes those provisions, the “cliff” will return in 2026.
 (If your ACA-specific modified adjusted gross income is just a little above the subsidy-eligible threshold, there are steps you can take to reduce it).